rsertelon/my-tech-blog/_posts/2012-09-30-leaving-google.markdown

 ## Where is my data?
 What is it used for?

-Appart from this teenager crisis, there are other serious facts that push me out of Google's services.
+Apart from this teenager crisis, there are other serious facts that push me out of Google's services.

 ### One privacy policy to rule them all